wiltacca/Portfolio/README.md

 * 2020 - Post-Diploma Certificate In Digital Business Transformation, *Republic Polytechnic*
 * 2016 - Master of Business Administration, *The University of Adelaide*
 * 2014 - Specialist Diploma in Business Analytics, *Temasek Polytechnic*
-* 2014 - Graduate Certificate in Enterprise Resource Planning Systems (SAP ERP), *The University of Victoria*
+* 2014 - Graduate Certificate in SAP Enterprise Resource Planning Systems, *The University of Victoria*
-* 2013 - Certificate of Achievement in Business Intelligence Systems (SAP BI), *The University of Victoria*
+* 2013 - Certificate of Achievement in SAP Business Intelligence Systems, *The University of Victoria*
 * 2013 - Diploma in IT Services (Database Management) *Infocomm Development Authority of Singapore*
 * 2002 - Bachelor of Science (Honours) – Applied Accounting (BSc (Hons) *The University of Oxford Brookes*
 * 2001 - The Association of Chartered Certified Accountants *(ACCA)*